raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list people
-2. FAKEJARVIS shows a list of persons
+2. FAKEJARVIS shows a list of people
-3. User request a search query to find a student's profile
+3. User request a search query to find a person's profile
 4. FAKEJARVIS returns matching results from the database

     Use case ends.